Images of the June 5, 2012 Transit of Venus

 This page discusses events that occur when a planet passes in front of the Sun.
 After reading it you should feel some enthusiasm about looking at the Sun when one of those events occurs.
 However, a warning is in order:

 All solar images on this site were taken with filters that blocked at least 99.999% of the light of the Sun (all of its light, including not only visible light, but also infrared and ultraviolet radiation).
 Looking at the Sun during an eclipse or transit is no more dangerous than looking at it at any other time, but it is ALWAYS dangerous to stare at the Sun without filters that block almost all of the Sun's radiation.
 Looking at the Sun with sunglasses or other filters not specifically made for looking at the Sun can result in partial or total blindness.
-(For examples of truly safe solar filters, try this link or this one.)
+(For examples of truly safe solar filters, use this link.)

 Even with such filters some doctors recommend only observing the Sun for a few minutes at most, then giving your eyes a rest; if you see an afterimage of the Sun when you rest your eyes, you should observe it for shorter periods.